-An integer variable name in which the number of longwords (VAX only) or quadwords (Alpha only) is returned.
+An integer variable name in which the number of quadwords (Alpha only) is returned.

-The va_count macro places the number of longwords (VAX only) or quadwords (Alpha only) in the argument list into count.
-The value returned in count is the number of longwords (VAX only) or quadwords (Alpha only) in the function argument block not counting the count field itself.
+The va_count macro places the number of quadwords (Alpha only) in the argument list into count.
+The value returned in count is the number of quadwords (Alpha only) in the function argument block not counting the count field itself.

-If the argument list contains items whose storage requirements are a longword (VAX only) or quadword (Alpha only) of memory or less, the number in the count argument is also the number of arguments.
-However, if the argument list contains items that are longer than a longword (VAX only) or a quadword (Alpha only), count must be interpreted to obtain the number of arguments.
-Because a double is 8 bytes, it occupies two argument-list positions on OpenVMS VAX systems, and one argument-list position on OpenVMS Alpha and I64 systems.
+If the argument list contains items whose storage requirements are a quadword $(Alpha \ only)$ of memory or less, the number in the count argument is also the number of arguments.
+However, if the argument list contains items that are longer than a quadword $(Alpha \ only)$, count must be interpreted to obtain the number of arguments.
+Because a double is 8 bytes, it occupies one argument-list position on OpenVMS Alpha and Integrity server systems.